AdeleResearchGroup/Cilia/src/site/markdown/overview.md

 Mediator Instances
 ------------------

-In Cilia approach an instance is a configured occurrence (or a configured copy) of a mediator (presented in previous section).
-Each mediator instance has to define a set of in and out ports that are used in the application to connect it with other mediators.
-Two different instances of the same mediator could have a different set of ports.
-In addition, each mediator instance could have as many ports it requires, and in each port several bindings could be connected.

-In previous figure, the *m-add* mediator instance has 2 in ports (in1, in2), and two out ports (out-1, out-f).
+In Cilia approach an instance is a configured occurrence of a mediator.
+The mediator configuration allows, for example, to configure its scheduler and/or dispatcher.
+This configuration is a set of key/value elements.

 Adapter instances
 -----------------

-In the same way as mediators, adapter instances are configured copy of Adapters.
-However, ports have not to be defined for adapter instances.
-In addition, adaptors instances have respect some constrains:
+In the same way as mediators, adapter instances are configured copy of Adapters.In addition, adaptors instances have respect some constrains:
 In-adapters could not have incoming bindings as well as out-adapters could not have outgoing bindings.